This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Instructions

-- Puree the strawberries in a blender until smooth.
-Strain through a fine mesh sieve for a smoother lemonade, or leave the pulp in for more texture.
+- Add strawberries to blender or food processor.
+Pulse until no solids remain.
+Strain the pulp through a fine mesh sieve for a smoother lemonade, or leave the pulp in for more texture.

-- In a large pitcher or jug, combine the strawberry puree, cold water, lemon juice, and sugar.
+- In a large jug or pitcher, combine the strawberry puree, cold water, freshly squeezed lemon juice, and sugar.
 Stir until the sugar dissolves.

-- Taste and adjust: more puree for stronger strawberry, more lemon for tartness, more sugar for sweetness.
+- Time to taste test: Add more puree for stronger strawberry flavor, or more lemon for tartness, more sugar for sweetness, as desired.

-- Chill in the fridge for at least 30 minutes.
-Serve over ice in tall glasses with sliced strawberries and lemon wheels for garnish.
-Top with a splash of sparkling water for a fizzy version if you like.
+- Cover the container and place in the fridge for at least 30 minutes to get very cold.
+Serve over ice in tall glasses with sliced strawberries and lemon wheels for garnish (optional).
+Top with a splash or two of sparkling water for a fizzy version if you like.

 Notes